ColetteThomson/Fultum-Wiltshire-Charity/README.md

 ## Credits
 ### Code
-The private collaboration and knowledge sharing SaaS platform [Stack Overflow](https://stackoverflow.com/) was an invaluable resource for general coding questions, confirmations etc.
+The private collaboration and knowledge sharing SaaS platform [Stack Overflow](https://stackoverflow.com/) was an invaluable resource for general coding queries.

 ### Content
 Inspiration for website content was taken from [Royal Voluntary Service](https://www.royalvoluntaryservice.org.uk/).
 The idea for a charity was devised from an actual need in my immediate local community.